Market Cap: $285.2M TTM revenue: $10.1M YOY return: +94.81% |

 Satellogic seems to need a miracle to reach profitability.

-- Satellogic is relocating to the United States in 2024 to become eligible for NRO contracts.
+- Satellogic relocated to the United States in 2025 to become eligible for NRO contracts.
 Blacksky netted $72 million over the first two years from its NRO contract.
-If NRO can win a contract and assuming the award size is similar to Blacksky, this still does not seem to be enough to turn Satellogic profitable.
+If Satellogic obtains a NRO contract similar in size to Blacksky’s, this still would not be enough to turn Satellogic profitable.
 Satellogic posted $61 million loss in 2023. $36 million in NRO imagery sales would undoubtably help, but Satellogic still needs $25 million in other revenue to break even (assuming no further expenses).

 - I would never buy this stock right now.
 But since Satellogic has proven ability to make satellites inexpensively in Uruguay, I am curious if they can find significant buyers of its hardware.
 This is worth watching in the future.